Cryogenic Fuels Market Outlook - 2030

-The major players studied and profiled in the global cryogenic fuels market are Air Liquide, Air Products & Chemicals, Air Water, Inc., Gulf Cryo, Maine Oxy, Messer Group GmbH, Mitsubishi Chemical Holdings (Taiyo Nippon Sanso), Narco Inc., Linde Plc (Praxair Technology, Inc.), and SOL Group.
+The major key players operating in the global cryogenic fuels industry include Air Liquide, Air Products & Chemicals, Air Water, Inc., Gulf Cryo, Maine Oxy, Messer Group GmbH, Mitsubishi Chemical Holdings (Taiyo Nippon Sanso), Narco Inc., Linde Plc (Praxair Technology, Inc.), and SOL Group.

 - According to the International Monetary Fund (IMF), owing to the outbreak of novel coronavirus (COVID-19), the global economy shrunk by 3.0% in 2020.
 Many countries are under strict lockdowns, which have forced several sectors to shut down their operations.
 This has halted manufacturing activities and reduced the demand and production of cryogenic fuels.